 I'm a Lecturer in Philosophy at the Australian National University.
 In 2019-2020, I was a Laurance S. Rockefeller Visiting Faculty Fellow at Princeton University.
 Before then, I was a Senior Lecturer in Philosophy at the University of Liverpool, and an Assistant Professor at Trinity College Dublin.
 My main research interests are ethics and political philosophy, with a current focus on the pandemic, population ethics, utilitarianism, AI, and punishment.

 I also write for popular media.
-My pieces have been published in The New York Times, The Sydney Morning Herald, Salon, and The Conversation.
+My pieces have been published in venues such as The New York Times, The Sydney Morning Herald, The Guardian, Salon, and The Conversation.

 Some recent pieces: